raghavmehra1406/Supermarket3/README.md

 The sales trend over time, which helps identify peak sales periods.
 The profit margins for each product, showing which products provide the highest returns.

+Note:
+You can modify the project to use other datasets or analyze sales from different supermarkets.